By H. Michael Steinberg Colorado Criminal Defense Lawyer

-In a very recent decision by the United States Supreme Court, in Berghuis v.
-Thompkins, the conservative majority of the Court further curtailed an individual’s right to silence under the 5th amendment by requiring the suspect to fully and articulately state the exercise of his/her right to remain silent..
+In the United States Supreme Court, Berghuis v.
+Thompkins, a majority of the Court further curtailed an individual’s right to silence under the 5th amendment by requiring the suspect to fully and articulately state the exercise of his/her right to remain silent.

 Miranda v.
 Arizona had previously held that the police could not assume suspects had given up their right to remain silent unless the suspect has made it clear that he or she wanted to talk.

 After the Thompins case, law enforcement can now assume a supsect has given up their right to remain silent unless the suspect clearly states that he or she desires to remain silent.

 This ruling stands Miranda on its head – Justice Sonia Sotamayor, in her dissent to this opinion explained the significance of the decision.
 She reprimanded the majority for retreating from the broad protections afforded by Miranda, stating that now a criminal suspect waives his rights simply by uttering a “few one-word responses.”

 More than ever before, it is necessary that individuals being investigated by law enforcement exercise their rights under the United States and Colorado Bill of Rights.
 It is fundemental to the exercise of those rights that persons have the right to obtain good legal representation.